MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 </ul>

 > [!NOTE]
-> Links to documents on file shares using `file://` aren't supported on 2017.1 and later versions.
+> Links to documents on file shares using `file://` aren't supported on TFS 2017.1 and later versions.
 This restriction has been implemented for security purposes.
 >
 >For information on how to specify relative links from a Welcome page or Markdown widget, see [Source control relative links](#relative-links).